-The issue Why it is happening What you can do Refusing the breast - some babies get cross and frustrated, and seem to fight, tossing their heads from side to side. common.
+The issue Why it is happening What you can do Refusing the breast - some babies get cross and frustrated, and seem to fight, tossing their heads from side to side.
+Babies refusing to suck at some point is quite common.
 There can be many reasons for this.
-It's important to try and find Hold your baby next to you, skin-to-skin, as often as you can so that you can respond straight away when he shows signs of wanting to feed.
+It's important to try and find out what's causing it, but sometimes patience is all you need.
+Hold your baby next to you, skin-to-skin, as often as you can so that you can respond straight away when he shows signs of wanting to feed.
 That way he learns that your breast is a comforting and soothing place to be.
 Slow weight gain.
 Babies are individuals and gain weight at different rates, so slow weight gain can be normal for some babies.
 However, for others it can be a sign that they are not getting enough milk to grow.
 Make sure your baby is well positioned and correctly attached and feed him as often and for as long as he wants.
 Remember that babies have natural pauses during a feed, and your baby may sometimes appear to have had all he needs when in reality he is resting before wanting to feed more.
 It is important to talk to your midwife, health visitor/family nurse or GP if you have concerns.